 Wrike is a comprehensive project management platform that gives you access to many tools, templates, and analytics you can use to get on top of your project planning.
 It goes beyond the surface-level features that other platforms offer to get into as much detail as you can handle.

-The software solution isn’t just a means to manage your projects; it’s the methodology to carry out day-to-day operations, the analytics platform to measure progress, and the structure for building templates and processes from the ground up.
+Our enterprise-grade software solution isn’t just a means to manage projects; it’s the methodology to carry out day-to-day operations, the analytics platform to measure progress, and the structure for building templates and processes from the ground up.

 Here are the main features of Wrike: